cuckydev/PSXFunkin/COMPILE.md

 `trizen -S cross-mipsel-linux-gnu-binutils cross-mipsel-linux-gnu-gcc`

-You'll also need to install `tinyxml2` and `cmake`, which of course, depends on your distro of choice.
+You'll also need to install `tinyxml2`, `ffmpeg`, and `cmake`, which of course, depends on your distro of choice.

 ## Compiling mkpsxiso
 For some reason, mkpsxiso's latest release on its GitHub is currently broken, thus you'll need to compile it yourself.